Foghorn: Obsolescence

-Since automation of lighthouses became common in the 1960s and 1970s, most older foghorn installations have been removed to avoid the need to run their complex machinery, and have been replaced with electrically powered diaphragm or compressed air horns.
-Activation is completely automated: a laser or photo beam is shot out to sea, and if the beam reflects back to the source (i.e., the laser beam is visible due to fog or precipitation), the sensor sends a signal to activate the foghorn.
-In many cases, modern navigational aids, including GPS, have rendered large, long-range foghorns completely unnecessary, according to the International Association of Lighthouse Authorities.
+Since automation of lighthouses became common in the 1960s and 1970s most older foghorn installations have been removed to avoid the need to run their complex machinery and replaced with electrically powered diaphragm or compressed air horns.
+Activation is completely automated: a laser or photo beam is shot out to sea and if the beam reflects back to the source (i.e. the laser beam is visible due to fog or precipitation) the sensor sends a signal to activate the foghorn.
+In many cases modern navigational aids, including GPS, have rendered large, long-range foghorns completely unnecessary according to the International Association of Lighthouse Authorities.